OPERATION H.E.E.L.

 What Our Clients Are Saying:

 I got a dog to help lower stress in our family, not make it more stressful by trying to train the puppy.
-With your knowledge of symptoms of anxiety in both my kids and myself, and dog training, you were able to give us doable exercises that both the kids and the puppy truly enjoy, and have made all of our lives so much better!
+With your knowledge of symptoms of anxiety in both my kids and myself, you were able to give us doable dog training exercises that both the kids and the puppy truly enjoy, and have made all of our lives so much better!
+We can't thank you enough!"

 Contact Us